This is the canonical configuration document for Spooky. It should answer these questions for every major configuration area:

 Default coverage now lives on Configuration Defaults so the full inventory can stay centralized and easier to audit against the code.

-This page does not change the current product limits:
+This page does not change the current product behavior:

 https://backends use HTTP/2,http://backends use HTTP/1.1